mircealungu/mircea/thoughtstream.md

 First time i read the novel was in Romanian, and thought it was absolutely brilliant. am curious how will i feel about the english translation.
 But it's already promising... look at the beauty and irony of this passage:

 > "Flower of the Two Lands," he said in voice of surprise, "whose beautiful face has a place in the house of Amun, who is alone in her comeliness when her pure hands bear the sistrum and when she sings in a voice beloved by all."
 He maintained this tone of happy surprise as he hastily recited the formulaic phrases.
 "You who fill this house with beauty and to whose grace all things pay homage, you who are the confidante of the queen—you know how to read my heart in fulfilling its wishes ere they are spoken, fulfilling them by your very coming.
 Here is a cushion," he said in a more prosaic voice, pulling out one from behind his back and arranging it on the ledge at his feet.
-"May the gods grant," he added, resuming his courtly tone,
+"May the gods grant," he added ...

 or: